Home About Approach Cases Definitions Contact me Recommendations

 1. Distribution

-Diffuse symptoms are easier to localise if due to a focal lesion.
+Diffuse symptoms can ironically be easier to localise than those in a narrow region - if the cause is a single focal lesion.
 If symptoms affect the whole body on one side, the problem is in the opposite hemisphere.
-Symptoms limited to a narrow site (e.g. foot drop) could potentially arise from a very wide number of sites in contrast and are harder to localise without looking for additional clues (e.g. sensory loss, lower motor neuron signs)
+In contrast, symptoms limited to a narrow site (e.g. foot drop) could potentially arise from a very wide number of sites in contrast and are harder to localise without looking for additional clues that narrow it down (e.g. sensory loss in a given distribution).

 2. Lateralisation

 Is the issue on one side, or both?
-If it affects both sides in different areas (e.g. right face and left body), or in different modalities (e.g. weak right side, numb left) this has high localising value.
+If it affects both sides in different areas (e.g. right face and left body), or in different modalities (e.g. weak right side, numb left) this has high localising value (unilateral brainstem or spinal cord respectively).
 Bilateral symptoms are usually not due to brain pathology - but narrowing down further takes detailed assessment.

 The history is best done by letting the patient speak for themselves, and listening carefully - not just to what they say, but how they say it, and what was their reason for seeking medical attention.
 A huge amount can be gathered from the latter, particularly if it wasn’t their own idea to consult a neurologist.
-If they brought someone along, subtly observe them while the patient speaks - body language gives away a great deal.
-If the history involves cognitive changes or a period of altered consciousness, take a collateral history from this person - a crucial skill in neurology.
+If they brought someone along, observe them while the patient speaks - body language gives away a great deal.
+If the history involves cognitive changes or a period of altered consciousness, take a collateral history - a crucial skill.

-For symptoms such as weakness, clumsiness or sensory disturbance, try to get a sense of the distribution while the patient speaks.
+For symptoms such as weakness, clumsiness or sensory disturbance, get a sense of the distribution while the patient speaks.
 They may state this clearly (‘My hands don’t work’).
 They may even demonstrate affected areas (e.g. circling a numb patch on the thigh).
-They may also not clearly state them (‘I’ve got weak legs’), but speak of their functional impact, such as reduced ability to walk certain distances or a tendency to falls.
+They may also not clearly state them (‘I’ve got weak legs’), but speak of their functional impact, such as reduced ability to walk a given distance, or a tendency to falls.

 After this, we then interrogate for details, including carefully exploring language used - words stated often mean something else, so don’t take them at face value.
+This is a natural part of how people communicate about their symptoms.
+Often the subjective experience of a symptom feels quite different to what is actually happening.
 ‘Numbness’ frequently means ‘weakness’ and vice versa.
 ‘Dizzy’ can mean any number of things and often doesn’t mean dizziness at all.
 ‘Seizure’, ‘vacant’, ‘shaky’ and ‘slurred speech’ are other examples.

-If medical terminology is used, politely ask for clarification of what is actually meant.
-This can cause offence if done tactlessly, but we should not assume the term is being used properly - many reported ‘tonic-clonics’ are neither tonic nor clonic and often are not even seizures.
+If medical terminology is used, clarify what is meant by it.
+This can cause offence if done clumsily, but we should not assume the term is being used properly - many reported ‘tonic-clonics’ are neither tonic nor clonic and often are not even seizures.

-It’s not good to be blunt and challenge the patient on their word choice - ‘What do you mean by dizzy?’.
-Some do this, but it can make the atmosphere feel hostile and sour rapport.
-The patient is not on trial, and they should be treated with dignity.
+It’s best not be blunt - e.g. ‘What do you mean by dizzy?’.
+This can sound aggressive; the patient is not on trial, and they should be treated with dignity.

-We should then elicit the presence or absence of other symptoms not volunteered (direct symptom enquiry).
-There is a huge list of neurological symptoms so we don’t need to cover them all.
-It’s best to focus on those relevant to the presentation, with symptoms that help discriminate between causes - e.g. for dizziness, other symptoms related to hearing (tinnitus, ear pain) or posterior fossa structures (slurred speech, double vision, clumsiness).
-Their presence/absence aids with localisation and they should be directly asked about.
+There are too many neurological symptoms to fully cover.
+It’s best to focus on those relevant to the presentation which discrminate between causes - e.g. for vertigo, other symptoms related to hearing (e.g. tinnitus) or posterior fossa structures (slurred speech, double vision, clumsiness).

 Ask about the functional effects of symptoms.
 This is important to get a sense of how severe they are and if the patient is at risk, whether of falls, work performance issues, or inability managing at home without help.